davidegat/AIRCBot/README.md

    - The bot will request authentication if the user is not pre-authorized.

 5. **News Integration:**
-   - The bot fetches the latest news headlines from "Il Sole 24 Ore" and includes them in responses when relevant.
+   - The bot fetches the latest news headlines and includes them in responses when relevant.

 ---